kh296/matlab-skrt/README.md

 ## Overview

-The `mskrt` package provides a set of functions for multi-step rigid and deformable registration of 3D medical images in the format of the Neuroimaging Informatics Technology Initiative ([NIfTI](https://nifti.nimh.nih.gov/)).
+The `matlab-skrt` toolbox provides a set of functions for multi-step rigid and deformable registration of 3D medical images in the format of the Neuroimaging Informatics Technology Initiative ([NIfTI](https://nifti.nimh.nih.gov/)).
 The